chadwatson/react-remote-resource/README.md

 - `createSingleEntryResource` creates a resource with only a single entry.
 All data, regardless of the structure, will be stored in only one entry.

-Here are some examples scenerios that show when each of the :
+The following example scenerios show when `createKeyedResource` and `createSingleEntryResource` are best suited:

 #### Example Users API: